crablab/dissertation/reports/clicker_report/report.md

 ## Conclusion

-I have successfully implemented (using code from @mooney_nickmooney/turning-clicker_2019 file) a clicker basestation and associated Python script which I believe actually has a practical use, to replace the current PowerPoint slide system.
+I have successfully implemented (using code from @mooney_nickmooney/turning-clicker_2019) a clicker basestation and associated Python script which I believe actually has a practical use, to replace the current PowerPoint slide system.
-The emulation of the clickers themselves has proved more tricky and the adaptation of the code has been somewhat tricky - I am looking at how to resolve this but I think it will require rewriting a substantial portion of the original code.
+The emulation of the clickers themselves has proved more tricky and the adaptation of the code has been difficult - I am looking at how to resolve this but I think it will require rewriting a substantial portion of the original code.
 The encoding issue over serial is a problem, but not a huge disaster at the moment.
 I am unlikely to expend significant effort on this now, until I can guarantee I can actually send packets between the two Arduinos.

 # Acknowledgements